gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 just like they had taken her father!

 "Not today, clunker," Special Leaf said loudly.
-He planted his feet firmly on the cobblestones and swept his arms in a broad circle.
+He planted his feet firmly on the cobblestones, pulled up his sleeves to reveal the ancient bracelets attached to his forearms, and swept his arms in a broad circle.

-The earth groaned and split under the sheer force of his concentration.
+The tech on his arms lit up under the force of his concentration.
+The cobblestones in front of him groaned and split.
 A crack a meter wide opened right in front of the huge bot.
-"Ha!"
-Special Leaf crowed
+Special Leaf grunted and punched the air, pushing the bot backward.

-as one of the bot's treads fell into the fissure.
+One of its treads slipped into the fissure.
 *Crash!*
 The bot fell to one enormous knee.
 Its motors roared as it braced a hand on the cobbles